top of page

 Why are background checks required and what is the cost?

-New International has policies in place to protect children in our program from possible exploitation or abuse by instituting reasonable guidelines and procedures.
+New International’s Family Partners has policies in place to protect children in our program from possible exploitation or abuse by instituting reasonable guidelines and procedures.
 We directly supervise the interactions of partners and other visitors with children and their families.
-A Background Check is mandatory for all adult visitors (18 and older) who are meeting any beneficiary of the Family Partners program.
+A Background Check is mandatory for all adult visitors (18 and older) who are meeting any beneficiaries of the Family Partners program.

 Will New International make my travel arrangements, or can I make them myself?

-Because of the complexity of international travel to Kenya and the extensive logistics required to facilitate your particular visit to the rural area where Maasai families live, we require New International to facilitate all international travel arrangements.
+Due to the complexity of international travel to Kenya and the extensive logistics required to facilitate your visit to the rural area where Maasai families reside, we require New International to handle all international travel arrangements.

 Will I need a passport and/or visa?
 If so, how do I get these?

 A valid passport is required for all travelers coming to Kenya.
 Your passport expiration date should be at least 6 months beyond your planned departure date.
-If you have questions about your passport requirements, you can check with the State Department website or communicate with New International’s Mobilization staff for help.
+If you have questions about your passport requirements, you can visit the State Department's website for more information.

-All visitors are required to get a Kenya e-visa before departing their home country.
-The Mobilization staff at New International will assist you in obtaining your visa prior to your scheduled visit.
+All visitors are required to obtain a Kenyan Electronic Travel Authorization (eTA) before departing their home country, currently at a cost of approximately $35.
+The Mobilization staff at New International will assist you in obtaining your eTA before your scheduled visit.

 Will I need immunizations?

-New International follows CDC and destination country immunization recommendations.
-These recommendations can change, so if you would like a more specific answer you can email us at familypartners@newinternational.org and visit the CDC website.
+While there are presently no required immunizations to travel to Kenya, New International follows CDC and destination country immunization recommendations.
+These recommendations can change, so for a more specific answer, please visit the CDC website.

 How long will I be able to visit with the family I partner with?

 We ordinarily limit visits to weekdays during the mid-day hours.
 The Maasai village where your partnered family lives is in an extremely remote area of Kenya, with very little infrastructure.
 This makes travel to and from the villages challenging, not only due to rough road conditions but also because of the time required to reach them–typically 2 to 3 hours each way from your lodging in the town of Narok.
-While we try to arrange home visits with the family you partner with, the exact location of the family’s home may dictate a meeting arranged at the local school or other location.
-If you are visiting more than one family, it is possible that we will need multiple days, depending on their location.
+While we attempt to arrange home visits with the family you partner with, the exact location of the family’s home may necessitate a meeting at the local school or another location.
+If you are visiting more than one family, we may need multiple days, depending on their location.

 Where will I be staying during my visit?

-Overnight trips to the Masai Mara National Reserve that are arranged in advance typically include staying in one of the Masai Mara lodges.
+Overnight trips to the Masai Mara National Reserve, which are arranged in advance, typically include staying in one of the Masai Mara lodges.
 Seasonal constraints will dictate the exact location.

 What other activities might a visit itinerary include?